kranzuft/stoc/README.md

 - quotes around strings
 - using golang error more instead of just printing an error, since this is meant to be a library not an app
-- some way to make strings case sensitive and case insensitive, both for the full command and part of it.
+- some way to make strings case-sensitive and case-insensitive, both for the full command and part of it.
-  Probably can do using single and double quotes. quotes would be optional and default to case insensitive but would add ability to override globally in that case global override would also override double and single quotes to denote case insensitivity in the command
+  Probably can do using single and double quotes. quotes would be optional and default to case-insensitive but would add ability to override globally in that case global override would also override double and single quotes to denote case insensitivity in the command
 - the reference app (command line)